COVID-19 Vaccine Information / Información sobre la vacuna COVID-19

 How much does the vaccine hurt?
 Can it make you sick?

 Most people do not have serious problems after being vaccinated.
-We will understand more about mild side effects of the COVID-19 vaccine before we start to use it.
 However, your arm may be sore, red, or warm to the touch.
 These symptoms usually go away on their own within a week.
 Some people report getting a headache or fever when getting a vaccine.
 These side effects are a sign that your immune system is doing exactly what it is supposed to do.
 It is working and building up protection to disease.

 How many doses of the vaccine are needed and why?